10 Foods That Could Make Your Cold or Flu Worse

 If you have a cold or upper respiratory symptoms, there’s no need to say no to Sriracha sauce—spicy foods can actually help clear out your nasal passages thanks to the ingredient capsaicin, Dr. Sulapas says.
 But if you’re experiencing an upset stomach with your illness, back off of the hot stuff.
 It can make an already upset stomach worse.
 Here are the 14 best foods for a cold.

 Reaching for a glass of OJ may be your first instinct when you feel sick—all that vitamin C, right?
 But citrus fruits, including oranges, grapefruit, and lemon, can irritate the stomach lining and aggravate an upset stomach.
 If you’re feeling nauseous, best to stay away until your stomach settles down.
 Dr. Sulapas suggests taking an over-the-counter vitamin C supplement rather than risking stomach upset.
-If you’re fighting a cold though, by all means, eat that orange or drink that OJ, as long as it’s without added sugar.
-Better yet, squeeze your own—or try one of these 21 natural cold and flu remedies that actually work.
+Or try one of these 21 natural cold and flu remedies that actually work.